Skip to content

 • Give up on static-infallibility-on-some-platforms and make these impls apparently-fallible with TryFrom<Error=TryFromIntError> on all platforms.

 @SimonSapin SimonSapin added T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Mar 27, 2018
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Mar 27, 2018

 @clarfonthey